The Labyrinth of Eyes: “There’s no traps here, people

 “Stay back,” Idris muttered, rising smouldering and irritable.

 Eli ignored this entirely, pouncing forward.
 His blade missed but once again his fists were unavoidable.
-He hurled it to the floor, shattering the bone, then Idris’s message sunk home: Stay back… He turned and ran back toward Idris who was preparing some undoubtably hideous spell.
+He hurled it to the floor, shattering the bone, then Idris’s message sunk home: Stay back… He turned and ran back toward Idris who was preparing some undoubtedly hideous spell.

 Moments later that spell landed square in the midst of the remaining flameskulls.
 Two tiny motes flew up the corridor and a thunderball was released.
 The puny bone stood no chance against the quaking explosion, each vibrating themselves to a final death.